7Dany6/Object-oriented-programming/README.md

-# Object_oriented_programming
+# Object-oriented programming
-Here you can dive into object-oriented programming and find out advanced principles used in OOP(Python)
+This repository is dedicated to object-oriented programming principles in Python.

+* Abstract classes
+* Inheritance
+* Decorators
+* Classes overriding